Toxic materials to look out for when you’re looking for sex toys.

 Bio compatible and easy to sanitize materials are a must for any sex toys.
 We decided to choose porcelain for our products because this a material that is always body-safe, easy to clean and can be combined with any kind of lubricant.
 It is so safe that some of our customers are cancer survivors that react to almost anything on the market but not our toys.”

-As more sex toy companies are investing in producing body-safe sex toys that are affordable as well, there are more retailers and options for you to choose from.
-When possible, stick to non-porous materials from the get-go to avoid spending money on condoms to protect your body when enjoying your investment.
+As more sex toy companies are investing in producing sex toys that are both body-safe and affordable, there are more retailers and options for you to choose from.
+When possible, stick to non-porous materials to protect your body when enjoying your investment.
+You don’t need toxic relationships in your life and you certainly don’t need toxic sex toys.

 Take this knowledge with you as you make purchasing decisions and explore your pleasure!

 In the market for stunning, non-toxic sex toys and wellness products?
-Check out Désirables and use code TABU15 for 15% off!
+Check out Désirables and use code TABU15 for 15% off your purchase!

 IN PARTNERSHIP WITH